walkerleigh/esphome_samsung_ac/readme.md

 ## FAQ

 - **Do I need to power cycle my Samsung devices to make it work?** No, but they should be turned on.
-- **Does this works also with Samsung heat pumps?** Yes, while it was not desinged in the first place for them, we have reports that it also works.
+- **Does this works also with Samsung heat pumps?** Yes, while it was not designed in the first place for them, we have reports that it also works.
 - **Do I need a ESP for each indoor device?** When all your indoor devices are connected to the same outdoor device, then you need just one.
 Otherwise you need one for each outdoor device.
-- **Do I need to turn off my climate devices when I connect the ESP?** No, but it's advised to do so, cause there is no garantee that it will not harm you Samsung hardware.
-And as you might be messing around 240V to be able to hook to those F1/F2 cables, it's safer to disconnect the power when attaching the cables and then bring the power up again.
+- **Do I need to turn off my climate devices when I connect the ESP?** No, but it's advisable to do so, because there is no guarantee that it will not harm your Samsung hardware.
+Also as you might be messing around 240V to be able to hook to those F1/F2 cables, it's safer to disconnect the power when attaching the cables and then bring the power back up afterwards.

 ## Development